 The trial balance could be said as the base of all three financial statements.
 It includes information about general ledger accounts.
 These ledger accounts include details of all transactions, which in turn, are based on journal entries.

-The balance sheet does not show the ledger balances, rather it is more concerned about the assets and liabilities of an organization.
+The balance sheet does not show the ledger balances.
+Instead, it is more concerned about the assets and liabilities of an organization.
 It is prepared to understand the financial position of a company, including the assets it has and liabilities it needs to pay off.

 Trial balance lists all three types of accounts – real, personal and nominal.
-Balance sheet considers only real and personal account.
-Balances of nominal accounts come in the profit and loss account.
+The balance sheet considers only real and personal accounts.
+Balances of nominal accounts come in the profit and loss accounts.

 Even though the trial balance is only for internal purposes, there is a format that all the companies follow.
-Trial balance is usually prepared in the columnar format, wherein the debit balance is posted in the left column and credit balance is mentioned in the right column.
+The trial balance is usually prepared in columnar format, wherein the debit balance is posted in the left column, and the credit balance is mentioned in the right column.

-Balance sheet, on the other hand, is usually prepared in the ‘T’ format.
+On the other hand, the balance sheet is usually prepared in the ‘T’ format.
 Under this, the accountant lists assets on the right side, while liabilities come on the left side.

 While one can prepare a balance sheet from the Trial balance, the opposite does not hold true.
 However, talking of importance, a balance sheet is more important as it shows the financial position of a company.
-Trial balance, on the other hand, is merely a summary of balances.
+On the other hand, a trial balance is merely a summary of balances.

-Companies prepare trial balance to identify any mathematical errors present in its double-entry accounting system.
+Companies prepare trial balances to identify any mathematical errors present in their double-entry accounting system.
 If the total of the debit side is equal to the total credit side, it means the ledger is free of any mathematical error.

-Balance sheet, on the other hand, helps to understand the financial position of a company.
+On the other hand, A balance sheet helps to understand the financial position of a company.
 It records the total assets and total liabilities.
 Every company needs to prepare a balance sheet to know its financial position.
-Balance sheet is also important for the stakeholders, such as investors, analysts, creditors and more.
+The balance sheet is also important for the stakeholders, such as investors, analysts, creditors, and more.

 Effect of Adjusted Entries

-Accounts department prepares the trial balance to know the mathematical error (if any).
+The accounts department prepares the trial balance to know the mathematical error (if any).
 Therefore, it is prepared before any adjustments.
-Balance sheet, on the other hand, is prepared towards the end of the financial year, and therefore, all the adjustments are taken in.
+On the other hand, the balance sheet is prepared towards the end of the financial year, and therefore, all the adjustments are taken in.

-Trial balance includes information about the opening stock.
-Balance sheet, on the other hand, includes information about the closing stock.
+The trial balance includes information about the opening stock.
+On the other hand, the balance sheet includes information about the closing stock.

 Proof in Court